-Investment managers may be required to halt trading activity by the Chief Investment Officer as soon as practicable due to unusual and significant operational risk factors that are deemed to have a material impact on the System; and, without immediate action taken by the Chief Investment officer, could result in material harm or impairment to LACERS' portfolio.
-Halting of the trading activity is subject to the concurrence of LACERS General Manager and General Fund Consultant.
+Investment managers may be required to halt trading activity by the Chief Investment Officer as soon as practicable due to unusual and significant operational risk factors that are deemed to have a material impact on the System; and, without immediate action taken by the Chief Investment Officer, could result in material harm or impairment to LACERS' portfolio.
+Halting of the trading activity is subject to the concurrence of LACERS General Manager (or the acting designated Executive Officer or Assistant General Manager in the General Manager's absence) and General Fund Consultant.
 The Chief Investment Officer shall report the action(s) at the next scheduled Board meeting.
-Authorization to resume trading activity by the Chief Investment Officer requires the concurrence of LACERS General Fund Consultant.
+Authorization to resume trading activity by the Chief Investment Officer requires the concurrence of LACERS General Manager (or the acting designated Executive Officer or Assistant General Manager in the General Manager's absence) and the General Fund Consultant.